remybeugnon/website/content/authors/admin/_index.md

 user_groups: ["Researchers"]
 ---

-My interest is to understand ecosystem functioning, we are losing species from all phyla in all ecosystems all around the world.
-The consequences of such loss for ecosystem functioning remain unpredictable.
-Understanding how species interact and how they are link to their environment is a prerequisite to understand ecosystem functioning and the consequences of species loss.
+My interest is to understand ecosystem functioning.
+We are losing species from all phyla in all ecosystems all around the world.
+However, the consequences of such loss for ecosystem functioning remain unpredictable.
+Understanding how species interact and how they are linked to their environment is a prerequisite to the understanding of ecosystem functioning and the consequences of species loss.

 My Ph.D. was based on a tree Biodiversity Ecosystem Functioning experiment ([BEF China](https://bef-china.com/)), where I was focusing on tree-tree interaction effects on carbon cycling from forest productivity to soil carbon storage through its effects on microbial community and litter decomposition.
 I am doing this work as part of the [TreeDì]({{< relref "/project/TreeDi" >}}) doctoral school which is aiming to understand tree -- tree interactions in Chinese subtropical forest within the BEF China platform.